We have many new dogs at Phoenix who are not quite ready for adoption yet! Here’s a sneak preview of our New Arrivals.

-Introducing McENROE: You would not believe that such an innocent looking, 8 month old brindle lad could cause any issues would you?
+Introducing McENROE: Now adopted!
+You would not believe that such an innocent looking, 8 month old brindle lad could cause any issues would you?
 But he has not had the best of starts with an initial home where he was crated for long periods of time, harassed by young children and punished for lack of toilet training.
 He was taken on by a new owner who saw all of this and knew he deserved better, but sadly he was just a tad too over-enthusiastic with the lady-dog of the house, to the point of obsession – and is too young to castrate.
 This made any other training and rehabbing virtually impossible so we offered our help.
 He has clearly had no boundaries but without the lure of a beautiful femme fatale, he is slowly responding to having those boundaries put in place and learning that good behaviour gets treats and fuss and bad behaviour gets him ignored.
 And all know that Frenchies HATE to be ignored!
 His fosterers are doing a wonderful job and we will continue to support them with his training.
 He has had a clean bill of health from the vet – who he disliked, but a lack of socialisation wont have helped that – and now he needs to learn his manners and learn how to dog.
 He will get there, with love and patience.

 Introducing MURRAY: Here is another brindle youngster, also only a year old and had a very strange start in life, pretty much cooped-up indoors and able to toilet where and when he liked with little or no socialisation, pretty much just bought as a child’s play-thing.
 Murray is a lovely little fella but also needs to go right back to basics with his foster home, and this is going well so far.
 He will need to be introduced to so many things that will be alien to him and so life is going to be one huge learning curve for Murray now – and we will look forward to following that journey with him.